This Is the Life (Amy Macdonald song)

 "This Is the Life" is a song by Scottish singer-songwriter Amy Macdonald from her 2007 debut album of the same name.
 It was released on 10 December 2007 in the United Kingdom and in 2008 in most European countries.
-It became Macdonald's most successful single to date, topping eight European singles charts and reaching the top 10 on nine other European music listings.
+It became a hit in mainland Europe, topping the charts of five countries and reaching the top 10 on 12 other European music listings.
 Conversely, the song did not match the success of "Mr Rock & Roll" in the United Kingdom, stalling at number 28 on the UK Singles Chart.
 The music video consists of pictures of Macdonald and her friends' night out.